Diabetes Education

 Advertisement

-• Is my child a possible candidate based on age, diabetes type, glucose patterns, and lung history?
+• Is my child eligible based on age, diabetes type, lung history, and current insulin plan?

 Practical takeaway